This is a follow up on How To Plan For Your Child’s Education Costs In Singapore (1/2) .

 UK universities are also quite popular amongst Singaporean families.
-However, the key difference would be that most students who enrol in UK universities and colleges have some form of scholarship to study and live there.
-If not, the higher cost of living combined with the tuition fees can make for an exorbitantly, prohibitive option out of reach for almost all average, working class citizens in Singapore.
+However, the key difference would be that most students who enrol in UK universities and colleges have some form of a scholarship to study and live there.
+If not, the higher cost of living combined with the tuition fees can make for an exorbitantly, prohibitive option out of reach for almost all average, working-class citizens in Singapore.

 As a point of reference, the university fees in the UK can go up to close to $80,000 for international students!
 That amount, again, is NOT INCLUSIVE of accommodation, food or leisure.
-Unless you have a PR status in the UK, or are well to do, or your child has a scholarship to study there, it’s pretty much out of reach for most of us.
+Unless you have a PR status in the UK or are well to do, or your child has the scholarship to study there, it’s pretty much out of reach for most of us.

 If one has heard about the crazy inflated prices of university fees in the US, chances are you’d know that it is kind of pointless to send your child there unless a scholarship is provided.
 Even the local Americans are charged with the crazy, overpriced fees for their degrees.